charithcb/pcn-frontend/README.md

 REACT_APP_API_BASE_URL=http://localhost:5000/api
 ```

-Adjust the URL to match where your backend is running.
+This defaults to `http://localhost:5000/api` (where the backend typically runs).
+If your backend is still running on `http://localhost:8000/api` from an older setup, set `REACT_APP_API_BASE_URL` accordingly so both branches stay compatible.

 ## Available Scripts